 When the engine is off, fuel vapors are stored in the charcoal canister, rather than escaping into the atmosphere.
 Once the engine is running and the appropriate conditions are met, the purge valve opens to allow the vapors to enter the engine, where they are burned during the normal combustion process.

 The vent valve, which allows fresh air to enter the charcoal canister, is usually open.
 But when your car’s computer wants to check the EVAP system for leaks, it commands the electronically controlled vent valve to close, thereby sealing everything off.
 Then, the system can perform its self-test.

-As was mentioned, your car’s computer controls the vent valve (it also controls the purge valve).
+As mentioned, your car’s computer controls the vent valve (it also controls the purge valve).
 Additionally, the computer monitors the valve and its control circuit for problems.
-Code P0446 often (but not always) indicates that an electrical failure has been detected in either the vent valve itself or its control circuit.
+Code P0446 sometimes indicates that an electrical failure has been detected in either the vent valve itself or its control circuit.

 What are the Possible Causes of the P0446 Code?